-We further subdivide these networks by the type of flooding control employed.
-Using hop-based flooding control, the source node will set a hop limit that a flooded packet can reach.
+We study hop-based flooding control, where the source node will set a hop limit that a flooded packet can reach.
 Upon receiving this packet, intermediate nodes decrement the value and check the value.
 If the value becomes zero, the node will discard the packet.
-If not, the node will forward the the packet with the decremented value.
-Using geography-based flooding control, the source node will set a distance limit for a flooded packet, and only nodes inside the distance limit will forward the packet.
+If not, the node will forward the packet with the decremented value.

 We will focus on two metrics: cost and latency.
 Cost is defined as the total number of packets transmitted and is closely related to the consumed energy.
 Latency is defined as the total time that the source node takes to receive a response from the target node.
-Our analysis concentrates on hop-based networks since hop-based networks are more widely used and do not require nodes to know their location.

 Besides theoretical interests, most of our analysis results can be directly employed into realistic wireless network applications and protocols.
-For example, the analysis results for hop-based flooding in large-scale networks can be employed in DSR route discovery and can be even extended to wired networks.
-The analysis for geography-based flooding in small-scale networks can be applied in sensor networks for sensor discovery.
-The results from the hop-based flooding in small-scale networks can be applied to service discovery protocols in ad hoc networks.
+For example, the analysis results for hop-based flooding in large-scale networks can be employed in DSR route discovery and can even be extended to wired networks, and the results for hop-based flooding in small-scale networks can be applied to service discovery protocols in ad hoc networks.

 For quick reference, we list our terms and notations in this paragraph.
-Once-for-all is a strategy that nodes only flood once to discover a target. n-tier is a strategy that nodes attempt at most n times to discover a node.
-Two-tier and three-tier are special n-tier strategies and are fully studied.
+Once-for-all is a strategy that nodes only flood once to discover a target. n-ring is a strategy that nodes attempt at most n times to discover a target.
+Two-ring and three-ring are special n-ring strategies and are fully studied.
 Other notations are listed in Table 1.